SpellholdStudios/Neera_Expansion/README.md

 ### BG:EE Game romance tweaks group

 One of the most-requested tweaks is to make Neera and Rasaad same-sex romanceable, so with Jalily's help I created two components to do so.
 Their dialogue will be appropriately altered to suit either gender, and the romance should begin as normal.
-There are two components; one that makes Neera romanceable by women, and one that makes Rasaad romanceable by men.
+There are two components:

+##

 **[6] Make Neera romanceable by women**